Tropes in Romance

-I've signed up to do the Nano smackdown with Savvy Authors and Entangled Press and scared as I am that I've bitten off more than I can chew, I'm already glad I signed up.
+I've signed up to do the Nanowrimo Smackdown with Savvy Authors and Entangled Press and, scared as I am that I've bitten off more than I can chew, I'm already glad I signed up.

-Aside from meeting the lovely group of writers who'll be holding my hand through Nano, the Entangled editors are already helping us focus our conflicts and get our plots, characters and GMC sorted.
-If only we could have editorial feedback this early in the process on every book!
+Aside from meeting the lovely group of Smackdowners who'll be holding my hand through Nano, the Entangled editors are helping us focus our conflicts and get our plots, characters and GMC sorted.
+If only we could have editorial feedback like this early in the process on every book!

 Entangled are very big on being clear up front what tropes your story contains.
 Since I've never really thought of my stories in terms of tropes, this has been a steep learning curve for me, and I spent the weekend researching them.